 With the structure unused, the first roots of the idea to use the High Line for other purposes began to grow.
 Chelsea resident Peter Obletz formed The West Side Rail Line Development Foundation, seeking to preserve the structure.
 In the same year, Congress passed the Trail System Act, allowing people to circumvent complicated land rights issues in order to transform old rail lines into recreational areas.

 The High Line’s public prospects waxed and waned through the decades.
-In 1991, the five blocks of the structure from Bank St. to Gansevoort St. were demolished when a warehouse was converted into an apartment building.
+In 1991, the five blocks of the structure from Bank to Gansevoort streets were demolished when a warehouse was converted into an apartment building.
 In 1999, the High Line owner CSX Transportation opened to proposals for the structure’s reuse.

 In the decades of disuse, many people were calling the High Line an ugly eyesore (Mayor Giuliani signed a demolition order, one of his last acts in office).
 But few of these critics saw what had secretly taken over the structure: a thriving garden of wild plants.
 Inspired by the beauty of this hidden landscape, Joshua David and Robert Hammond founded Friends of the High Line, a non-profit conservancy, to advocate for its preservation and reuse as a public space.
 Friends of the High Line remains the sole group responsible for maintenance and operation of the High Line (and is funded by supporters just like you).